CraftMesh: High-Fidelity Generative Mesh Manipulation via Poisson Seamless Fusion: Related Work

+\textbf{Seamless Editing.} Pioneered by Poisson Image Editing \cite{perez2003poisson}, seamless editing is a classical topic in computer graphics and digital image processing.
+The primary goal is to achieve smooth and imperceptible transitions in images or textures, thus maintaining visual consistency \cite{agarwala2004interactive, kwatra2005texture, barnes2009patchmatch}.
+Poisson Mesh Editing \cite{yu2004mesh} applies the Poisson equation to mesh editing, enabling geometric merging through gradient-field manipulation.
+However, these methods solve the Poisson equation on the coordinate domain, which results in discontinuous gradients at the merging boundary that create artifacts.
+Our method solves the Poisson equation on the gradient domain.

-More recently, SeamlessNeRF\cite{gong2023seamlessnerf} achieves seamless stitching of neural radiance fields through gradient propagation, focusing on radiance field merging without considering explicit mesh geometry.
-GS-Stitching\cite{gao2025towards} advances example-based 3D modeling by introducing 3D Gaussian stitching.
-While these works offer smooth merging in radiance fields, explicit mesh geometry is not considered.
-In this paper, we consider both geometry and appearance, ensuring seamless fusion between the edited region mesh and the original mesh.
+Recently, SeamlessNeRF \cite{gong2023seamlessnerf} achieves seamless blending of neural radiance fields through a Poisson based optimization, focusing on radiance field merging.
+Gao et al.~\cite{gao2025towards} advances example-based 3D modeling by introducing 3D Gaussian stitching.
+While these works offer smooth merging in radiance fields or 3D Gaussians, explicit mesh geometry is not considered.
+In this paper, we consider both geometry and texture, ensuring seamless fusion between the edited region mesh and the original mesh.